JimvandeVen/meesterproef-1819/articles/article2.md

 First thing first.
 Connecting with the twitter API.
 I will not go deeply into the how to get the twitter API connected because that could be a whole new article on its own.
 [Here](https://developer.twitter.com/en/docs/basics/getting-started) you can find all the things you need to know about connecting to the twitter API.
 What I also used was a npm package called [twit](https://www.npmjs.com/package/twit)

-In the end my serevr looced like this:
+In the end my server looked like this:

 ```js
 const express = require('express');